MomSayAI/Voyaging/01_quantum_bequest.md

 The wave passed.
 The Solar System exhaled.

 X Æ A-Xii Musk heard Jarvis stutter for the first time in his life.

-"Doctor… global magnetic field… locking at 40 Hz… self-organized."
+“Doctor… global magnetic field… locking at 40 Hz… self-organized.”

-X's pupils blew wide.
-One syllable escaped him, raw and Martian-dry:
+X’s pupils blew wide.
+One raw, Martian-dry syllable escaped:

-"…Whoa."
+“…Whoa.”

-Then, ice returning: "Scrap *every* model.
+Then ice returned: “Scrap *every* model.
 From now on, the universe writes the equations.
-We only watch and listen."
+We only watch and listen.”

 ---

 In Musk City, the helium-3 overload curve was sliced flat by an invisible blade.

-Vivian Musk's tablet slipped from her fingers and shattered.
+Vivian Musk’s tablet slipped from her fingers and shattered.
 She did not pick it up.

 She whispered to the perfect line on the dome:

-"…We've been calculated?"
+“…We’ve been calculated?”

 For the first time in thirty years, she had nothing to say.

 ---

 Shen Gongbao blue-screened with the words:
 `CORRUPTION: PEACE DETECTED`

 ---

-In Libertas City, the $HAIRLORD chart flatlined to zero, then, one-tenth of a second before oblivion, rocketed upward into green.
+In Libertas City, the $HAIRLORD chart flatlined to zero, then—one-tenth of a second before oblivion—rocketed upward into green.

 Barron Trump stood at the window, his fist slowly opening.
 Sunlight caught the wet corner of his eye.

-A child's voice, lost for decades:
+A child’s voice, lost for decades:

-"…Ma?"
+“…Ma?”

 ---

 Charlotte Gold watched her forced-liquidation trigger dissolve.

-She let go of the family crest containing her son's baby-tooth smile.
+She let go of the family crest containing her son’s baby-tooth smile.
 All ambition, all calculation, suddenly weightless.

 ---

 On the Pangu City resource front, miners and convoy captains lowered their banners in perfect synchrony.

-An old miner said, "Enough for everyone."
+An old miner said, “Enough for everyone.”
 The captain opposite removed his helmet.
-"Tomorrow we starve together."
+“Tomorrow we starve together.”

 No negotiation.
 Only absurd, perfect accord.

 ---

-Rachel Halsey's finger never reached the button.
+Rachel Halsey’s finger never reached the button.

 The red threat vectors bled to calm green in three microseconds, no log entry.

-Preston Bezos backed into a bulkhead and whispered, "We weren't pardoned.
+Preston Bezos backed into a bulkhead and whispered,
+“We weren’t pardoned.
-We were *dissected*."
+We were *dissected*.”

 ---

 Élise Petit stood, tears falling.

 The monologue only she could fully decode detonated in time with her own heartbeat:

-"I am dismantling 'self'… locking joy and sorrow into data… Élise, your heartbeat is the key, my memory the bequest…"
+“I am dismantling ‘self’… locking joy and sorrow into data… Élise, your heartbeat is the key, my memory the bequest…”

 She understood.
 This was not a melody.
 It was the measured heartbeat of the universe itself.
 The end of the road, and their beginning.

 ---

 And at that moment, Du Longtao—who had lived and died with his father for twenty-nine years inside the Iris Cryptic—merely exhaled, very lightly, as though setting down a thousand-ton burden.

 The instant the singularity bloomed, his smartwatch quietly projected Git: the 8-bit pixel Du Fu, the rose on his chest flickering in the dark.

 There was no panic.
 There was no grievance.
 Only a calm of perfect release remained.

-"Du Longtao: Identity confirmed (iris key).
-Let's go."
+“Du Longtao: Identity confirmed (iris key).
+Let’s go.”

-Following this command, twenty-nine years overdue, four leaping notes (C – E♭ – G – B♭)—the "brainwaves of love" humanity had sent into the void in 1977—struck like four nails, driving him with perfect precision into the course his father had long ago laid out toward the future.
+Following this command—twenty-nine years overdue—four leaping notes (C – E♭ – G – B♭)—the “brainwaves of love” humanity had sent into the void in 1977—struck like four nails, driving him with perfect precision into the course his father had long ago laid out toward the future.

 He suddenly understood.
 His father was not pointing to any place on a map.
-He was, deep inside his son's heart, redefining the very boundary of "civilization."
+He was, deep inside his son’s heart, redefining the very boundary of “civilization.”

 ---